omerkhathab/unimaster/Frontend/README.md

 # Unimaster - University Management System.

-Project made as part of Database Management Systems Course in University.
+## Frontend
-Made with React, MYSQL and Tailwind.
+Made with React and Tailwind
+Divided into two modules - admin and student